- Job Title: Post-Doctoral Fellowship

 - Ross Barr, Psy.D. – School of Professional Psychology – Forest Institute (2015-16)

 - Kristen Stevens, Psy.D. – University of St. Thomas (2015)

 Admission to our training program is competitive.
-To apply for a training placement, email your resume/CV and cover letter to Dr. Kristen Stevens, Training Director - email@example.com; applications for Postdoctoral Fellowship are accepted only when those positions are posted on the Employment page of our website.
+To apply for a training placement, email your resume/CV and cover letter to the selection committee – email@example.com.
 If you are selected for an interview, you will be notified via email.
-The clinic's selection policies are modeled on the APPIC selection guidelines.
+The clinic’s selection policies are modeled on the APPIC selection guidelines.
 If you have questions about how to apply, please contact the Training Director, Dr. Kristen Stevens.

 Note: All postdoc offers are contingent upon successful completion of reference checks, I9, and background checks including Minnesota Statute 148.01 “Minnesota Sexual Exploitation Act.”
 This statute requires Lorenz Clinic contact employers from at least the last five years to determine whether any sexual exploitation of clients has occurred.
 Applicants who do not successfully pass these background checks will be dismissed from the placement.